-react to macroeconomic fundamentals.
-Longer yields therefore contain market expectations about future macroeconomic conditions.
-On the other hand, bond term premiums in the yield curve measure the market pricing of systematic risk of various origins over different future horizons.11 Under the reasonable assumption that a small number of underlying risk factors affect all asset prices, currency risk premium would then be correlated with the bond term premiums across countries.
-From a theoretical point of view, the yield curves thus serve as a natural measure to both the macro- and the finance-aspect of the exchange rates.
-From a practical standpoint, the shape and movements of the yield curves have long been used to provide continuous readings of market expectations; they are a common indicator for central banks to receive timely feedback to their policy actions.
-Recent empirical literature, such as Diebold et al (2006), also demonstrates strong dynamic interactions between the macroeconomy and the yield curves.
+movements of the yield curves have long been used to provide continuous readings of market expectations; they are a common indicator for central banks to receive timely feedback to their policy actions.
+Recent empirical literature, such as Diebold et al. (2006), also demonstrates strong dynamic interactions between the macroeconomy and the yield curves.
 These characteristics suggest that empirically, the yield curves are also a robust candidate for capturing the two "asset price" attributes of nominal exchange rates: expectations on future macroeconomic conditions and perceived time-varying risks.

-For our empirical analyses, we look at monthly exchange rate changes for three currency pairs - the Canadian dollar, the British pound, and the Japanese yen relative to the US dollar over the period from August 1985 to July 2005.12 For each country pair, we extract three Nelson-Siegel (1987) factors from the zero-coupon yield differences between them, using yield data with maturities ranging from one month to five years.
+For our empirical analysis, we look at monthly exchange rate changes for three currency pairs - the Canadian dollar, the British pound, and the Japanese yen relative to the US dollar - over the period from August 1985 to July 2005.
+For each country pair, we extract three Nelson-Siegel (1987) factors from the zero-coupon yield differences between them, using yield data with maturities ranging from one month to five years.
 These three latent risk factors, which we refer to as the relative level, relative slope, and relative curvature, capture movements at the long, short, and medium part of the relative yield curves between the two countries.
 We use the Nelson-Siegel factors as they are well known to provide excellent empirical fit for the yield curves, providing a succinct summary of the systematic sources of risk that may underlie the pricing of financial assets.
-To model the joint dynamics of exchange rates, the macroeconomy, and the latent factors, we set up a state-space system where the measurement equation relates individual yields to timevarying Nelson-Siegel factors, and the transition equation is a six-variable VAR that combines the three relative factors, one-month exchange rate changes, and the relative output gap and inflation differences between each country-pairs.
+To model the joint dynamics of exchange rates, the macroeconomy, and the latent factors, we set up a state-space system where the measurement equation relates individual yields to time-varying Nelson-Siegel factors, and the transition equation is a six-variable VAR that combines the three relative factors, one-month exchange rate changes, and the relative output gap and inflation differences between each country-pair.
 The system is estimated using maximum likelihood under Kalman filtering.